 SSL Certificate comes up with 2 important functions

-1) SSL Encryption which allows user to securely transmit data over internet
+1) SSL Encryption, which allows user to securely transmit the data over internet

-2) Identity validation which verifies whether the business is legitimate.
+2) Identity validation, which verifies whether the business is legitimate or not.

 Server Browser Communication – Learn How SSL Certificate Works